nightsh/wheezy_countdown/README.md

 This will generate the corresponding PNG files out of the SVG sources and put them in the './png/' directory (tune accordingly).

+Also, I added a sample cron script I use for FTP upload and some downsizing of the resulted PNG file (modify to suit your own needs).

 #### Changing the numbers

 I have included a sample script that uses nothing but standard GNU utilities to